Commencement

 request the honor of your presence at the

-Commencement of the Class of 2024
+Commencement of the Class of 2025

 on

-Commencement Programs are distributed at commencement and are available online by the end of commencement day.
 Archived copies of the Commencement Program, from May 2008, also are available online.

-Students receive their diplomas and academic hoods at the annual commencement exercises of St. Vladimir's Seminary, which are held in the Metropolitan Philip Auditorium, located in the John G. Rangos Family Foundation Building.
+Students receive their diplomas and academic hoods at the annual commencement exercises of St Vladimir's Seminary, which are held in the Metropolitan Philip Auditorium, located in the John G. Rangos Family Foundation Building.
 No diploma will be presented or final transcript issued unless all degree requirements have been completed and all financial obligations to the seminary, including library and bookstore, have been satisfied.
 In the case of outstanding loans or other obligations not then due and payable, appropriate agreements must have been drawn up and all payments must be current.

 Graduates who would like to order replacement diplomas should contact Gabrielle Russin, Student Affairs Administrator.